jtay/personal-site/index.markdown

 ---
 👋 Hey!

-I'm Jaydon, a backend developer that specialises in building Shopify apps and integrations.
+I'm Jaydon, I specialise in building bespoke backend Shopify apps and integrations.
 From starting web development from the age of 13, I've built a deep understanding of programming fundamentals and a passion for building clean, scalable systems.

-Currently employed at [Onstate](https://onstate.co.uk), a Shopify Plus Premier Partner agency offering a range of commercial services from strategy to implementation.
+Currently full-time at [Onstate](https://onstate.co.uk), a Shopify Plus Premier Partner agency offering a range of commercial services from strategy to implementation.

 I'm a huge advocate for open source software and enjoy building complex systems with a focus on developer experience.